Omoni Oboli: Career

 Omoni began her movie career with her first movie role in Bitter Encounter (1996), where she played a secretary.
 Her next was Shame.
 She then went on to play the lead female character in three major movies; Not My Will, Destined To Die and Another Campus Tale.
 After enjoying a brief career in 1996, Omoni left the movie industry to complete her university education.
 She married immediately after school and did not return to the industry until a decade later.
 An act she said almost made her quit movie.
 She got back to the screen in 2009 then she realised the industry has no space for her anymore.
-Then she decided to start production of her own movies.
+Then she decided to start the production of her movies.

 Omoni has several screenplays to her credit, including her film Wives On Strike as well as The Rivals, a movie she co-produced with her friend and won the prize for Best International Drama at the New York International Independent Film & Video Festival.
 It was the first Nigerian film to be premiered since the festival’s inception in 2003.
 The movie was given a 3-star rating out of 4 by the festival's judges.
 Omoni Oboli has played lead roles in mainstream films, including: The Figurine (2009), Anchor Baby (2010), Being Mrs Elliot, and Fifty (2015).
 She is also the first actress from Nollywood to win Best Actress in two international festivals, (that are not organized by Nigerians or Africans), in the same year (2010).
 This she did at the Harlem International Film Festival and the Los Angeles Movie Awards for her lead role in the movie Anchor Baby.

 Awards and nominations

 In 2010, she won the award for Best Actress Narrative Feature at the Los Angeles Movie Awards, and the award for Best Actress at the Harlem International Film Festival.
 Omoni was nominated for the Best Actress in a leading role award at the 2011 Africa Movie Academy Awards.

-In 2014, she won Big Screen Actress of the Year award, at the 2014 ELOY Awards, for her movie Being Mrs Elliott.
+In 2014, she won the Big Screen Actress of the Year award, at the 2014 ELOY Awards, for her movie Being Mrs Elliott. and was also nominated as Best Actress in Leading Role (English) for Being Mrs Elliot in the 2014 Best of Nollywood Awards.

 In 2015, Omoni was awarded the Sun Nollywood "Personality of the Year", She has directed several movies such as Being Mrs Elliott, The First Lady, Wives on Strike, and Okafor's Law.

 On 14 August 2017, Omoni Oboli took to her Instagram page to share a post announcing her new deal as the Brand ambassador of Olawale Ayilara's LandWey Investment Limited.